A superunitary Fock model of the exceptional Lie supergroup $\mathbb{D}(2,1;\alpha)$: Introduction

 Minimal representations of Lie groups have a long tradition and can be constructed in many settings \cite{BrylinskiKonstant, DvorskySahi, GanSavin, HKM, KM, Torasso, VergneRossi}.
 In the philosophy of the orbit method, minimal representations correspond to the minimal nilpotent orbit of the coadjoint action of the Lie group on the dual Lie algebra.
 They are `small' infinite-dimensional representations, or more technically, they attain the smallest Gelfand--Kirillov dimension of all possible infinite-dimensional representations \cite{GanSavin}.
 This implies that there are a lot of symmetries in their realisations which leads to a rich representation theory.

 Recently, there has been an effort to generalize the framework of minimal representations to the setting of Lie supergroups and Lie superalgebras \cite{BC1, BF, BCD, BC3}.
 Although this is a logical next step, there are lot of technical and conceptual hurdles.
 For instance, a lot of tools used for Lie groups are not yet developed or become much more complex in the super setting.
-Another obstacle is the fact that in \cite{NeebSalmasian} it is shown that there are no super unitary representations for a large class of Lie supergroups in the standard definition \cite{CCTV} of a super unitary representation.
-This has lead to the development of alternative definitions of what should be a super unitary representation \cite{dGM, Tuynman, Tuynman2}.
+Another obstacle is the fact that in \cite{NeebSalmasian} it is shown that there are no superunitary representations for a large class of Lie supergroups in the standard definition \cite{CCTV} of a superunitary representation.
+This has lead to the development of alternative definitions of what should be a superunitary representation \cite{dGM, Tuynman, Tuynman2}.
 However, at the moment no satisfactory definition has been found.
-Therefore it is important to construct concrete models of representations that `ought' to be super unitary, as we will do in this paper.
+Therefore it is important to construct concrete models of representations that `ought' to be superunitary, as we will do in this paper.

 For the orthosymplectic Lie supergroup $OSp(p,q|2n)$ a Schr\"odinger model of the minimal representation was constructed in \cite{BF} using the framework of Jordan (super)algebras developed in \cite{HKM}.
 This generalizes the minimal representation of $O(p,q)$ considered in \cite{KM, KO1,KO2,KO3}.
 Later, also a Fock model and intertwining Segal-Bargmann transform for $OSp(p,q|2n)$ were obtained in \cite{BCD}.